Hobby Lobby: Retail strategy

 As of 2025, Hobby Lobby has 1,057 stores, with locations in every state except Alaska and Hawaii.

 Hobby Lobby typically seeks to rent big-box facilities, such as previously occupied supermarkets, hardware stores or Kmarts in mid- to high-income suburban areas.
 This allows Hobby Lobby to save 50–70 percent on an older, existing building lease as compared with constructing a new retail space, which they view as critical to their competitive advantage in the arts and crafts industry.
 Their stores range in size up to 90000 sqft, and they draw customers from a 10-15 mi radius.

 Hobby Lobby is unusual among retailers in not using barcodes, with cashiers instead inputting prices manually.

+Private label brands sold by Hobby Lobby include Darsee & David's, a line of candles, and Rosie and Rex, a collection of pet supplies.